Legit-Labs/legitify/README.md

 You can control which resources will be analyzed with command-line flags namespace and org:
 - `--namespace (-n)`: will analyze policies that relate to the specified resources
-- `--org`: will limit the analysis to the specified organizations
+- `--org`: will limit the analysis to the specified GitHub organizations or GitLab group
-- `--repo`: will limit the analysis to the specified repositories
+- `--repo`: will limit the analysis to the specified GitHub repositories or GitLab projects
 - `--scm`: specify the source code management platform.
 Possible values are: `github` or `gitlab`.
 Defaults to `github`.
 Please note: when running on GitLab, `--scm gitlab` is required.

 ```